chzchzchz/chaos/README.md

 # Chaos Attractor Generator

 This makes pretty background images.
-I wrote the original version around 2006.
-I wrote this version around 2008.
+First version was in 2006.
+It's undergone some rewrites since then.

 ## Theory